 When Johnson suffered injuries during his NFL career, he claims it was incredibly easy to receive potentially dangerous medicines such as Percocet, Vicodin and Oxycontin.
 However, he claims his preferred medication was cannabis.

-In addition to Primitiv, the 35-year-old invests in real estate, runs a youth football camp and founded Locker Room Consulting, an organization which aims to help athletes prepare for life after sports.
+In addition to Primitiv, the 36-year-old invests in real estate, runs a youth football camp and founded Locker Room Consulting, an organization which aims to help athletes prepare for life after sports.

-While he isn’t actively in contact with the Lions, he remains one of the best players in franchise history, alongside Barry Sanders.
-This past offseason, Johnson spoke with the Lions’ wide receivers, via Zoom, rather than in-person due to the COVID-19 pandemic.
-The 35-year-old has also made appearances at offseason practices for the Miami Dolphins and Oakland Raiders in retirement.
+While Johnson didn't keep in contact with the Lions until they honored him in 2021, he remains one of the best players in franchise history, alongside former Lion Barry Sanders.
+During the 2020 offseason, Johnson spoke with the Lions' wide receivers, via Zoom rather than in-person due to the COVID-19 pandemic.
+The 36-year-old has also made appearances at offseason practices for the Miami Dolphins and Oakland Raiders in retirement.

-Johnson was among 130 former NFL players nominated for the Pro Football Hall of Fame in 2020.
+Johnson was among six NFL players inducted into the Pro Football Hall of Fame in 2021.

-What his career lacked in longevity, it more than made up for in terms of overall production.
-And despite his lack of playoff success, Johnson certainly boasts the credentials of a Hall of Famer.
+What the Hall of Famer's career lacked in longevity, it more than made up for in terms of overall production.
+And despite his lack of playoff success, Johnson certainly boasts the credentials of one of the best receivers in NFL history.